CECget/VASP_scripts/README.md

 Check output: the results will print on screen directly
 # magic.sh
 Function: Manage all the subfolders of a selected pathway ("path/") in one time
-Usage: $ magic.sh path/
+Usage: $ magic.sh path
 DIY according to your personal needs, in the present script, it will run cifout.sh to output a .cif file in every subfolder.

 # Waiting for update ...